BrewBlox/brewblox-documentation/docs/dev/reference/controlbox_spark_protocol.md

 There are two data messages, and one annotation in this example.

-The log message function is defined by the application, for the BrewBlox firmware, log messages are sent as annotations, prefixed with `INFO:`, `WARNING:`, `ERROR:` or `DEBUG:`.
+The log message function is defined by the application, for the Brewblox firmware, log messages are sent as annotations, prefixed with `INFO:`, `WARNING:`, `ERROR:` or `DEBUG:`.

 **Events** are annotations carrying event-driven data.
 While data messages are only sent in response to requests, events are sent unprompted.